Examples

 Larger experiments are performed using the Executor and Analyzer.
 The Executor is resonsible for configuring and running algorithms.
 Unlike the previous example where we solved one problem, the Executor is useful when running multiple seeds, multiple algorithms, or different configurations.
 The Analyzer performs the statistical analysis.
 It can compute various performance indicators, including hypervolume, generational distance, inverted generational distance, additive ε-indicator, spacing and contribution.
 Additionally, Kruskal-Wallis and Mann-Whitney U tests measure the statistical significance of results.

-String problem = "UF1"; String[] algorithms = { "NSGAII", "GDE3", "eMOEA" }; //setup the experiment Executor executor = new Executor() .withProblem(problem) .withMaxEvaluations(10000); Analyzer analyzer = new Analyzer() .withProblem(problem) .includeHypervolume() .showStatisticalSignificance(); //run each algorithm for 50 seeds for (String algorithm : algorithms) { analyzer.addAll(algorithm, executor.withAlgorithm(algorithm).runSeeds(50)); } //print the results analyzer.display();
+String problem = "UF1"; String[] algorithms = { "NSGAII", "GDE3", "eMOEA" }; Executor executor = new Executor() .withProblem(problem) .withMaxEvaluations(10000); Analyzer analyzer = new Analyzer() .withProblem(problem) .includeHypervolume() .showStatisticalSignificance(); for (String algorithm : algorithms) { analyzer.addAll(algorithm, executor.withAlgorithm(algorithm).runSeeds(50)); } analyzer.display();

 Running this script produces the output shown below.
 We can see that GDE3 and NSGA-II produce the best (largest) hypervolume values.
 Furthermore, we have determined statistically that there is no significant difference in performance between GDE3 and NSGA-II.